 Not only would this lead to fine-grained comparisons between models, but could also lead to obtaining cost- and time-efficient human ratings.
 However, some caution is to be urged since such filtering may lead to biases \cite{schwartz-stanovsky-2022-limitations}, since low \separability instances can still contain valuable information.
 Instead, we recommend importance \emph{weighting} instances by \separability when sampling instances for human judgments, in a similar manner as it is used in \ELO ratings.
+That is, we recommend that high \separability instances be used for human preference judgment collection.
 Alternatively, a stratified sampling approach from different separability ranges could ensure a more robust preference evaluation scheme.